imageval/iset-wiki/README.md

-# iset-wiki
-Store some tutorial scripts and the markdown wiki page here for customers
+# Welcome to the iset wiki page

+This repository contains scripts that illustrate basic ISET calculations.

+The wiki page for this repository is an online manual that explains ISET programming concepts.